 Instagram shortens your caption after three to four lines, so include important details in the beginning.
-Only the first sentence or so will be seen in a user’s feed, so make sure your first sentence is compelling or asks a question—and don’t put your call to action at the end.
+Only about the first sentence will be seen in a user’s feed, so make sure it’s compelling or asks a question—and don’t put your call to action at the end.

 Each post should have a purpose and intention, so lead each one with its specific goal and let that goal dictate the call to action.
 What do you want followers to do:

 - Visit your website?